Techtonica/curriculum/professionalism/professionalism.md

 ### Projected Time
 About 2 hours
-- 20 minutes for video walkthrough of slides
+- 20 minutes for video walk through of slides
 - 9 minutes for "Being Professional at Work" video
 - 7 minutes for "How to Deal with People You Don't Like at Work"
 - 6 minutes for "Top 10 Tips for Early Career Professionals" video